arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 Another useful piece of SQL syntax for exploring data is the `ORDER BY` statement, which (as its name suggests) is used to order your result set by a given set of one or more columns.

 --{{0}}--
 When listing columns in the `ORDER BY` statement you can specify that they be sorted in either ascending (`ASC`) or descending (`DESC`) order.
 By default, all items in the `ORDER BY` clause will be sorted in `ASC` (ascending) order if no explicit ordering direction is provided.

 --{{0}}--
 If you list more than one column in `ORDER BY`, items will be sorted first by the first column you provide, and then, within "ties", by the second, then third, etc., column.

+--{{1}}--
+For instance, this code sorts first by `county`, and then within each possible value of `county` sorts by `ethnicity`.
+Let's run it and take a look at the output.

 {{1}}
 *****